Brooke Duff

-Brooke Duff is a New Zealand recording artist and songwriter.
+Brooke Duff (born 27 November 1991) is a New Zealand recording artist and songwriter.
 She was discovered by Illegal Musik, who eventually signed her to the record label, along with its counterpart Warner Music Group.
 Duff released her debut single, "Till the End" in July 2012.
 The single reached number nine on the New Zealand Singles Chart.

 Early life and career

 Brooke Duff was born in Christchurch, New Zealand in 1991.
 Duff has been singing since the age of ten through her Church, but she moved to Australia for her career.
 She was recognised while she was singing at Melbourne's Beaumaris Theatre with a school production, and was the lead role in 'Patsi' and the role of Wendy in 'Peter Pan'.
 At the same time, she was selected as one of 50 youth singers from around Australia to form the Australian Youth Choir in 2003.
 According to sources, she is Christian.
 She was brought to the attention of Illegal via mutual friends in late 2009 and Head of A&R, Mark Arona, opted for a long-term strategic approach to her career development.
 She had attended Riccarton High School in Christchurch.